 LOCATION AND CHARACTERISTICS – Knoxville lies in the shadow of the Great Smoky Mountains and the Cumberland Mountains.
-The mountains provide Knoxvillians with beautiful national and state parks that have an abundance of recreational activities to choose from.
+The mountains provide Knoxvillians with beautiful national and state parks that have an abundance of recreational activities from which to choose.

 Knoxville is centrally located in the eastern United States.
 Knoxville is the hub for three major interstates, I-40 from North Carolina to California, I-75 from the Great Lakes to the Gulf of Mexico, and I-81 from Canada to Knoxville.
 More than 60 million Americans are within a day’s drive of Knoxville.

 Knoxville’s McGhee Tyson Airport is served by both major and regional air carriers; American, United, Delta, Frontier, Continental, USAir, and Allegiant.
 Cherokee Aviation and Knox Air are the fixed base operators offering private and charter services.
-Additional air service information is available from the Airport Authority, phone [ 865 ] 342-3000.
+Additional air service information is available from the Airport Authority, call (865) 342-3000.

 Adjacent to the Knoxville Airport is the McGhee Tyson Airbase with the 134th Air Refueling Group and elements of the Tennessee Air National Guard.
-The airbase offers two runways of more than 9,000 feet and additional support facilities.
+The airbase offers 2 runways of more than 9,000 feet and additional support facilities.
 Downtown Knoxville is served by the downtown Island Airport, adjacent to the business district.
-Stevens Aviation Services private aircraft using its facilities and the 3500 foot runway.
+Stevens Aviation Services private aircraft uses its facilities and the 3500 foot runway.